latoyawenzinger/Deep-Learning-Challenge/README.md

 ## **Compiling, Training, and Evaluating the Model**:

-* Neurons, layers, and activation functions for the neural network model.
-All hidden layers use the Sigmoid activation function because the expected outputs are this model provided an accuracy score of 72%, which is close to the target model performance of 75%
+* Neurons, layers, and activation functions for the neural network model: All hidden layers use the Sigmoid activation function which provided an accuracy score of 72%, which is close to the target model performance of 75%

 ![image](https://github.com/latoyawenzinger/Deep-Learning-Challenge/assets/115582691/f366a959-c02b-4577-b4d3-8d8f2f957cb5)
 ![image](https://github.com/latoyawenzinger/Deep-Learning-Challenge/assets/115582691/3e4fc1cc-55d1-4d45-8784-2c4014eb43ad)